 The first step of the home buying process begins with you knowing your budget.
+Our credit counseling advice for any financial matter is always to budget.
 Your budget should not only include the price of the home, but also property taxes, insurance, lawyer’s fees etc. The costs when buying a home add up sooner than you think.
 Therefore, planning ahead for all these expenses is crucial.

 The next thing is, as millennials, you should have enough money saved when you prepare to buy a home.
 Knowing what you can put down initially and whether or not you are prepared to pay mortgage insurance are important decisions.
 Here are some more important tips for millennial homebuyers.

 Pay down any outstanding debt, including credit cards, student loans or auto loans.
 A debt management program can help with this.
 Paying down existing debt can help prepare consumers for the financial responsibility you are about to incur with home ownership.